E85; Big money finds another resource for transportation energy

 Greg Vesey, President, Chevron Technology Ventures (CTV), says that “We are worried about the U.S. and world demand for transportation energy.
 Chevron has committed $325 million to CTV for energy efficiency demonstrations.
-California is showing real leadership with this demonstration in real world testing.
-We like this test because you dont see real environmental benefit’s till you get to 85 percent ethanol.
-We expect this effort will help us learn more about consumer acceptance of E85 as well as issues surrounding it’s production and distribution.”
+California is showing real leadership with this demonstration in real-world testing.
+We like this test because you don’t see real environmental benefits until you get to 85 percent ethanol.
+We expect this effort will help us learn more about consumer acceptance of E85 as well as issues surrounding its production and distribution.”
 CTV intends to work with CalTrans to provide E85 fuel and install 2 to 3 refueling pumps in these locations.
 Chevron made $144.4 billion (with a B) in gross revenue for the first nine months of the year.
 Their net income for the first nine months of the year was $10 billion (with another B).

-Since California currently imports more than half of it’s crude oil, it has become a statewide priority to develop and grow diverse energy sources.
-According to Jerry martin, Director of Communications for California Air Resources board, “There will be about 50-100 vehicles and 2 stations in this demonstration.
-We are hoping this demonstration shows that E85 is a viable fuel that will relieve pressure on the imported petroleum.
-California is very aggressive in it’s stance on air quality and the reduction of imported oils.
+Since California currently imports more than half of its crude oil, it has become a statewide priority to develop and grow diverse energy sources.
+According to Jerry Martin, Director of Communications for California Air Resources Board, “There will be about 50-100 vehicles and 2 stations in this demonstration.
+We are hoping this demonstration shows that E85 is a viable fuel that will relieve pressure on imported petroleum.
+California is very aggressive in its stance on air quality and the reduction of imported oils.
 Currently, California has one ethanol plant and four that are being built.
 California uses 900 million gallons of ethanol a year, but we only produce 25 million gallons a year.
 We are very interested in innovative technology and helping small businesses bridge the gap to fruition.
-The CARB was instrumental in converting rice straw, that used to be burned creating bad air quality, into ethanol.”
+The CARB was instrumental in converting rice straw, which used to be burned creating bad air quality, into ethanol.”